+More of this series.
 As we continue around our nativity scenes, we find the shepherds.
-Just moments before they were out in the fields keeping an eye on their…
+Just moments before they were out in the fields keeping…Leave a Comment

 This post originally appeared on September 11, 2011, but the sentiment remains today.